XLab-Tongji/document-template/README.md

 - add three pages named Requirement Specification, Outline Design and Detailed Design.

 - paste the document into the corresponding page.

+## Some Regulations

+- Images should be drawn by <draw.io> or generated automatically by some software.
+Both the image and the origin file should be committed (in folder *images/*).

+- Knowledge sharing files should be reffered as hyperlinks in the document.